rroarings/tarmac/README.md

 ## About The Project

 Dive into the garages, feel the rush of the paddock, and explore the trackside excitement like never before.
-Built with Bootstrap 5.3, bundled with Parcel, and managed through Linear, this project is your ticket to the fast lane of F1 fandom.
+This project aims to provide Formula 1 fans with a comprehensive platform to explore the sport's intricacies, from race schedules to team dynamics.
+Whether you're a seasoned fan or a newcomer, Trackside offers something for everyone.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>